 Eligibility for the additional 500 schools has been determined using the most recent Student Family Occupation Education (SFOE) index data.
 This provides an accurate measure of disadvantage and is consistent with the approach of the 2016-19 program.

 Invitations to eligible schools will be sent over Terms 3 and 4 2019 and Term 1 2020.
-A phased implementation rollout will begin with 125 schools each term over the 2020 school year, in order to reach the target 1000 schools by Term 4 2020.
+A phased implementation rollout will begin with 125 schools each term over the 2020 school year, in order to reach the target 1000 schools.

 The Victorian Government has committed funding of $58 million to deliver the expanded School Breakfast Clubs program in 1,000 Victorian government primary, secondary, P-12 and specialist schools in Victoria over four years from 2019-2023.

 For more information about the School Breakfast Clubs program, and to view an interactive map of participating schools, visit the

 Foodbank Victoria website